pedrorenan/python-diagrams/README.md

 $ code .
 ```

-When [VSCode](https://code.visualstudio.com/download)  opens, you will see a message stating that the necessary settings have been detected for the[Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension to make the magic happen.
+When [VSCode](https://code.visualstudio.com/download)  opens, you will see a message stating that the necessary settings have been detected for the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension to make the magic happen.

 <p  align="center">